 Silicon Valley employees started working from home

-In early March, health officials in northern California were recommending that companies allow employees to work work from home.
-Employers were urged to stagger starting and closing times.
-Companies were asked to suspend nonessential travel.
+In early March, health officials in Northern California recommended that companies allow employees to work from home, suspend nonessential travel and stagger starting and closing times.

-“So much of the businesses, particularly in northern California, are the tech businesses.
-And companies like Google and Apple and Salesforce and others told their employees to work from home as early as March 5,” Wachter said.
+“So much of the businesses, particularly in Northern California, are the tech businesses, and companies like Google and Apple and Salesforce and others told their employees to work from home as early as March 5,” said Wachter.

 San Francisco Bay area issues shelter-in-place order

-In one of the most draconian measures at the time, nearly seven million people across a wide swath of Northern California, including Silicon Valley, were ordered to shelter in place effective March 16.
+In a measure considered draconian at the time, nearly seven million Northern Californians were ordered to shelter in place March 16.

-Along with San Francisco, residents in San Mateo, Santa Clara, Marin, Alameda, and Contra Costa counties, as well as the city of Berkeley, were required to stay home, per orders from health officers in those jurisdictions.
+Along with San Francisco and Berkeley, residents in San Mateo, Santa Clara, Marin, Alameda and Contra Costa counties were required to stay home, per orders from local health officers.

-“That was no accident,” Dr. George Rutherford, professor of epidemiology at the University of California San Francisco, said of the timing of the order.
-“It was the day before St. Patrick’s Day which is a huge mixing event as you can imagine.”
+“That was no accident,” Dr. George Rutherford, professor of epidemiology at the University of California San Francisco, said of the timing.
+“It was the day before St. Patrick’s Day, which is a huge mixing event as you can imagine.”

-San Francisco instituted a number of initiatives to help those out of work or otherwise hurt by the lockdown, including grants for small businesses.
+San Francisco also lent assistance to those hurt by the restrictions, including grants for small businesses.